 When the dissertation is completed to the satisfaction of the dissertation director, the student will submit the approved text in triplicate to the director.
 At this point, the dissertation director will distribute a copy to the other members of the dissertation board and notify the Center Director in writing that this has been done.
 From the date of the formal notification to the Center Director, the members of the dissertation board have five weeks to read the dissertation in full.
 Delete the following: The Center Director will then call a meeting of the dissertation board and the student so that the board may either suggest revisions or approve the dissertation be sent to the external examiner.
-Ordinarily the student will revise the text to the satisfaction of the board before the dissertation is sent to the external examiner.
-In the extraordinary case that one member of the board rejects the text, and good faith efforts on the part of the candidate to meet his or her objections fail, the student may ask, through the dissertation director, that the Director of the Center appoint a fourth reader.
+Ordinarily the student will revise the text to the satisfaction of the board before the dissertation director, that the Director of the Center appoint a fourth reader.
 If the fourth reader approves the dissertation for defense, that reader will replace the dissenting reader on the dissertation board and the thesis will go forward to defense.
 Unanimous approval to go to defense-from either the original or revised board-is required before the dissertation can proceed to defense.